Banca Ifis Logo

 Among the activities already undertaken by Banca Ifis is the materiality assessment exercise, which is instrumental in identifying climate risk factors and the causal mechanisms by which these factors are transferred to traditional risks (transmission channels).

-The control activities carried out by Compliance, identified on the basis of planning approved by the Board of Directors, aim to verify the effectiveness of the organizational measures required, proposed and implemented to manage the risk of non-compliance.
+The audit work performed by the Compliance function (systematic audits and inspections) is based on the plans approved by the Board of Directors and seeks to evaluate the effectiveness of the required, proposed or implemented organisational measures intended to manage the risk of non-compliance.

 The audit findings are formally presented in reports shared with the relevant business structures, which must provide feedback on the remedial actions identified and the relevant implementation time line.